ipfs/js-ipfs/packages/ipfs-core/README.md

 > The IPFS Core API

-`ipfs-core` is the implementation of the IPFS Core API.
+`ipfs-core` is the implementation of the IPFS Core API written in JavaScript without depending on other languages/implementations.
 It contains all you need to integrate IPFS into your application.

 If you want to run IPFS as a standalone daemon process, see the [ipfs](https://github.com/ipfs/js-ipfs/tree/master/packages/ipfs) module.